 If you want more active counseling on your investments, your options will change.
 Some 401(k) plans include advisory services.
 Many brokerages have advisors that you can call, but if you want more complete financial advice, you may need to hire a financial planner.
-Brokers and advisors usually charge an advisory fee, which could be as much as 1% of your assets, if it’s not a flat fee.
+Brokers and advisors usually charge an advisory fee, which could be as much as 1 percent of your assets, if it’s not a flat fee.

 The Quality of Investments

-Unless you work for a company with a very high-quality 401(k) plan—usually these are the big, Fortune 500 type of firms—you will probably find there are more kinds of investments available to you through an IRA.
+Unless you work for a company with a very high-quality 401(k) plan—usually these are the big, Fortune 500– type firms—you will probably find there are more kinds of investments available to you through an IRA.

-For instance, you can often buy an annuity through an IRA.
+You can often buy an annuity through an IRA, for example.
 Annuities can give you an income stream during retirement in exchange for a lump sum paid up front, though you need to be careful to consider fees and the impact of inflation on your annuitized payments.

 The Rules of the 401(k)

 - If you have less than $1,000 in your 401(k), an employer is allowed to cash it out and give it to you.
 It will be subject to taxes.

 - Between $1,000 and $5,000, your employer can automatically put it in an IRA.

 - If you have more than $5,000 in a 401(k), you must decide whether to leave it in the 401(k), do a rollover to your next employer’s plan or do a rollover to an IRA.

 Other rules may be more specific to your plan.
 For instance, some 401(k)s set limits on how easily you can withdraw money and how large a sum you can withdraw at once.
 Ask your 401(k) plan administrator for your plan’s rules.
 If you are changing jobs, ask at both the new company and the old company before you decide what to do.

 Two Advantages of an IRA

 If you need your retirement money in an emergency before you are 59½, it is also usually easier and faster to withdraw it from an IRA than a 401(k).